elliotdowd/IsoFlow/README.md

 - Added custom toolbar
 - Pan, zoom, home and save features implemented for expanded window

+## IsoFlow 0.7.3
+- Icons added for each window

 ###########################################################################
 ## IsoFlow 0.6.0 (7/23/2020)
 ###########################################################################